 - Valid A & MX records for server and domain

-* We suggest a clean installation of Ubuntu Server 18.04 LTS.
+* We suggest a clean installation of Ubuntu Server 20.04 LTS as it’s officially supported by Zextras Carbonio CE.
 It’s always recommended to have a fresh installation of the OS although it’s not necessary.
 This way we’re sure there is not any conflict in different services and the troubleshooting process is much easier if you notice any misbehavior before starting the installation.

 After you successfully added the repository, simply continue the next steps in this guide.

-As the root user run the installation using
+As the root user install the following packages:

 In this step, all the components (libraries, application server, users, configuration) are fetched and installed.